 Pitfall: Some parents never get on the same page when it comes to parenting.
 You may not agree on a few things, but push through to agree on most things.
 In fact, it will hurt your whole family if you don’t work together.

-Go on dates regularly.
+The best Christian marriage advice I can give is to keep dating.
 Sadly, after marriage, it is very easy to get lazy and take each other for granted.
 Dress up!
 Put some effort into the evening.
 Take time to reconnect with each other so you don’t lose the romance.